Faculty & Staff

 - Two History professors collaborated with three students to hold a series of workshops to explore the vocational interests of historians, especially in the field of public history.
 The series showcased the work of professional public historians, alumni working in public history, and students who had done internships in public history.
 In total, the workshops involved 133 people, including faculty, students, alums, and emeriti faculty.

 Selection and Notification

 All applications will be reviewed by the Mini Grants committee.
-Applicants will be notified of their acceptance status within two weeks of receipt of complete application materials (i.e., including all financial verification).
+Applicants will be notified of their acceptance status within two weeks of the application deadline.
+Only complete applications will be considered.